tghafari/temporal_attention_in_STM/README.md

 In this project, I am looking into the effects of temporal attention on a shoty-term memory paradigm.

 This repo consists of data and analysis codes for my PhD thesis.

+Add result plots here, using link to google drive.